-There are many real-time stream processing tools available in the market, such as Apache Storm, AWS Kinesis, Apache Kafka, etc. Below diagram illustrates the ETL pipeline built on Kafka.
+There are many real-time stream processing tools available in the market, such as Apache Storm, AWS Kinesis, Apache Kafka, etc. The following diagram illustrates the ETL pipeline built on Kafka.

 To build a stream processing ETL pipeline with Kafka, you need to:

-- Step 1.
-Data Extraction: The first step that you need to do is extract data from the source to Kafka by using Confluent JDBC connector or by writing custom codes that pull each record from the source and then write into Kafka topic.
-Kafka automatically pulls up the data whenever new records are generated and pushes to the topic as a new message enabling a real-time data stream.
+- Data Extraction: The first step that you need to do is to extract data from the source to Kafka by using the Confluent JDBC connector or by writing custom codes that pull each record from the source and then write it into the Kafka topic.
+Kafka automatically pulls up the data whenever new records are generated and pushes it to the topic as a new message enabling a real-time data stream.

-- Step 2.
-Pull data from Kafka topics: The ETL application extracts the data from the Kafka topics either in JSON or in AVRO format, which then deserializes to perform transformations by creating KStreams.
+- Pull Data from Kafka Topics: The ETL application extracts the data from the Kafka topics either in JSON or in AVRO format, which then deserializes to perform transformations by creating KStreams.

-- Step 3.
-Transform data: Once you pull the data from Kafka topics, you can do the transformation on KStream objects by using Spark, Java, Python, or any other programming language.
+- Transform Data: Once you pull the data from Kafka topics, you can do the transformation on KStream objects by using Spark, Java, Python, or any other programming language.
 The Kafka streams process each record at a time and produce one or more outputs depending upon the transformation built.

-- Step 4.
-Load data to other systems: After the transformation, the ETL application loads the streams into target applications such as data warehouses or data lakes.
+- Load Data to Other Systems: After the transformation, the ETL application loads the streams into target applications such as data warehouses or data lakes.